goschtl/zope/zc.recipe.deployment/branches/satchit-sharedconfig-recipe/src/zc/recipe/deployment/README.txt

 The SharedConfig recipe checks to see if the current data in the file ends with a new line.
 If it doesn't exist it adds one.
-This is in addition to the blank line the recipe adds before it adds the section to enhance readability.
+This is in addition to the blank line the recipe adds before the section to enhance readability.

     >>> open('anotherconfig.cfg', 'w').write('one')
     >>> write('buildout.cfg',